 Manager Woodin stated the Public Hearing of the Selectmen has to take place at least sixty days prior to March 4, 2019 in order to meet the deadline for warrants at town meeting.
 Therefore, the Planning Board has only January and February to finalize their recommendations to the Selectmen after the town attorney has signed off.

-Chair Wolf stated the core group looked at the credentials of Mitchell Razor, of MRLD Landscape Architecture + Urbanism who had participated with Jim Damicis of Camoin Associates in the formulation of the Master Plan produced by Camoin for the JEDC, so have read the comprehensive plans of both Boothbay and Boothbay Harbor, are very familiar with the physical layout of Boothbay Harbor after walking around as well as having interviewed over 70 leaders in the region together.
+Chair Wolf stated the small group looked at the credentials of Mitchell Rasor, of MRLD Landscape Architecture + Urbanism who had participated with Jim Damicis of Camoin Associates in the formulation of the Economic Development Master Plan.
+He is familiar with the comprehensive plans of both Boothbay and Boothbay Harbor, and is very familiar with the physical layout of Boothbay Harbor after walking around as well as having interviewed over 70 leaders in the region together.

 12/10/18

-Selectman Tomko motioned that the Board approve moving ahead with the scope of work as discussed and agreed on by engaging Mitchell Razor and Jim Damicis to do a focused independent review at a cost up to $5,000.
+Selectman Tomko motioned that the Board approve moving ahead with the scope of work as discussed and agreed on by engaging Mitchell Rasor (and possible assistance from Jim Damicis) to do a focused independent review at a cost up to $5,000.
 Vice Chair Griffin seconded.

-There was a brief pause for Public Comments which in general were in favor of the proposed questions and with Mitchell Razor and Jim Damicis doing the independent review.
+There was a brief pause for Public Comments which in general were in favor of the proposed questions and with Mitchell Rasor leading the independent review.

 The vote on the motion was Unanimous approval.